 At some point in your streaming career you’ll have to have some form of stream schedule.
 It’s best to start this as early as you can in order to build streaming into your routine.

-“Twitch is like the new generation of radio, and everyone knows when their favourite show is on.”Streamer Tactics
+“Twitch is like the new generation of radio, and everyone knows when their favorite show is on.”Streamer Tactics

 What Is A Stream Schedule?